ranvir2797/ranvir2797/README.md

 - 👋 Hi, I’m @ranvir2797
 - 👀 I’m an aspiring Data Analyst with a background in Chemical Engineering
-- 🌱 I’m currently learning SQL
+- 🌱 I’m currently trying to learn data analyst tools.
-- 📫 How to reach me at ranvir2797@gmail.com
+- 📫 Reach me at ranvir2797@gmail.com